Virginia Coach Tony Bennett will be a little like Ted Lasso as he works with mostly new faces

 Players spoke to one another via Zoom virtually every night of the quarantine.
 Their only in-person basketball workouts at John Paul Jones Arena while quarantining were one player at a time on one end of the court.

-It was far from ideal circumstances for promoting team camaraderie, not to mention significantly limiting instruction regarding the defensive principles behind which Bennett has transformed Virginia into an annual contender for the ACC crown over 11 consecutive winning seasons.
+The circumstances were far from ideal for promoting team camaraderie, not to mention significantly limiting instruction regarding the defensive principles behind which Bennett has transformed Virginia into an annual contender for the ACC crown over 11 consecutive winning seasons.

 It’s the longest such run under one coach in program history.